Hi-Media/reST-test/doc/Chap3-RESTAPIResources-initializeHostedPaymentPage.rst

                                                                   1 = Continue if possible
   ------------------------------  -----------  -------  --------  -------------------------------------------------------------------------------
-  payment_product_list            AN           255                The payment product list separated by a “,” (e.g., visa,mastercard,american-express). *Refer to the appendices — " Appendix A— on “GatewayAPI” documentation for the full list of available payment products.* payment_product_category_list   AN           255                The payment product category list separated by “,”. (e.g., credit-card,ewallet). \Refer to the appendices — :ref:`Appendix A. Payment Products` — on “GatewayAPI” documentation for the full list of available payment categories.* css                             AN           255                URL to merchant style sheet.
+  payment_product_list            AN           255                The payment product list separated by a “,” (e.g., visa,mastercard,american-express). *Refer to the appendices — " Appendix A— on “GatewayAPI” documentation for the full list of available payment products.* payment_product_category_list   AN           255                The payment product category list separated by “,”. (e.g., credit-card,ewallet).
+Refer to the appendices — :ref:`Appendix A. Payment Products` — on “GatewayAPI”   :ref:`hlist` documentation for the full list of available payment categories.* css                             AN           255                URL to merchant style sheet.
 Important: **HTTPS** protocol is required. template                        AN           32                 The template name.